despicablehorror/despicablehorror/README.md

 ❤︎

-- DNI: Pedos, zoos, homophobes, proshippers and under 13s.
+- DNI: Pedos, zoos, homophobes and proshippers.
 Common sense, right?
+Also DNI under 13s, you guys are too young for me to gaf

 - Yumeshipper or whatever.
 I like Dr. Clef, *okay?* It's just him so I'm chill, and open to talking about him ^^